rki-mf1/LARRI/README.md

 To also run [Dorado demultiplexing](https://github.com/nanoporetech/dorado?tab=readme-ov-file#barcode-classification), pass the `--demux` parameter.
 In this case:
 - The Dorado basecaller will **not trim the barcodes**.
 - The Dorado demux command will run immediately after basecalling.

-Optionally, a TSV sample sheet can be provided with the --sample_sheet option to specify which barcodes should be processed.
+By default, the pipeline uses the kit `--kit-name SQK-NBD114-24`.
+This can be overridden by specifying a different kit with the `--dorado_kit` parameter.

-Optionally, a **tsv sample sheet** can be provided with thE `--sample_sheet` option) to specify which barcodes should be processed.
+Optionally, a **tsv sample sheet** can be provided with the `--sample_sheet` option to specify which barcodes should be processed.
 The sample sheet is a simplified version of the one required by [Dorado](https://github.com/nanoporetech/dorado/blob/release-v1.1/documentation/SampleSheets.md) and has the following format:

 | alias     | barcode   |
 |-----------|-----------|